Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Introduction

-Overall, the SQS model harnesses quantum resources---multiple qubits, entanglement, inherent randomness---to implement a spiking neuron that operates in an event-driven probabilistic manner akin to well-studied models of biological neurons\cite{gerstner2002spiking}.
-The architecture is particularly suited for quantum hardware with (\emph{i}) low repetition rate---i.e., systems with high shot-to-shot latency such as trapped-ion or neutral-atom platforms\cite{gentile2017noise}, and (\emph{ii}) support for mid-circuit measurements, which are needed to realize the QRNN-based quantum memory mechanism.
-Mid-circuit measurements are available in several superconducting qubit systems, and they are also emerging in trapped-ion and atom platforms\cite{motlakunta2024preserving,chen2025non}.
-Due to their reliance on mid-circuit measurements, SQSNNs can be viewed as examples of dynamic parameterized quantum circuits (PQCs), which have been recently shown to have significant advantages in terms of expressivity and trainability.\cite{deshpande2024dynamic}
+Overall, the SQS neuron model harnesses quantum resources, including multiple qubits, entanglement, and inherent measurement randomness, to implement a spiking neuron that operates in an event-driven, probabilistic fashion like a biological neuron.
+In this regard, SQSNNs can be viewed as examples of dynamic PQCs, which have been recently shown to have significant advantages in terms of expressivity and trainability \cite{deshpande2024dynamic}.